“Where ya been, Trev?” my roommate Bill asks as I return to our dorm room around noon. “Out catting around with the frat boys?”

 It’s just weird to me.
 All these straight guys treating me like I’ve lost my girlfriend.
 Then I throw up.
 They scatter.

 Mr. Landis is so nice on the phone.
-He really loved Tim, just not the way I did.
+He really loves Tim, just not the way I do.
 He even offers to pay my way to the funeral service which is in two days.
 I’m too embarrassed to accept but promise I’ll attend.
 He gives me the phone number to Tim’s roommates, Tony and Jimmy.
 I didn’t know he had roommates.
 I ask for Jake’s number as well.
 Mr. Landis has met Jake, who is composing the movie soundtrack.
 He doesn’t have his phone number.
 I tell him we called him from the Rodeway Inn on Sunday night.
 He promises to let me know when he checks the bill.
 He’s surprised I know about Jake.
 I really want to connect with Jake.
 We share the same love for Tim.

 “Jake was with Tim when he died.
 They had gone to the beach together,” Mr. Landis says.